kvsrh/leet-code/cheat-sheet.md

 generate random numbers - rand()

 ### MOD FUNCTION ###

-int mod(int a, int b) { --> mod for both negative and positive numbers.
+This mod function works  for when a and b are negative. int mod(int a, int b) { --> mod for both negative and positive numbers.
     return (b + (a%b)) % b;
 }